All Episodes

 One of them happened to be the Freedom Alliance, which I'm associated with.

-But by the way, proudly, I gave them hundreds and hundreds and hundreds of thousands of dollars in donations from my own pocket.
+By the way, proudly, I gave them hundreds and hundreds and hundreds of thousands of dollars in donations from my own pocket.

-And I'm proud that I was able to do that and proud to work with them because they give scholarships to the children of of slain soldiers.
+And I'm proud that I was able to do that and proud to work with them because they give scholarships to the children of slain soldiers.

-And uh I you know, and uh I didn't disclose it.
+And, you know, I didn't disclose it.

 I'm like, so what?

-And what's so what's the problem?
+So what's the problem?

 I didn't even know they were on the list, to be honest.